qLab/qLib/README.md

 ### About

-**qLib** is a procedural digital asset library for SideFX's Houdini.
-We call it **procedural** because it is a collection of simple tools designed to work flawlessly with each other and Houdini's native toolset.
+qLib is a **procedural** digital asset library for SideFX's Houdini.
 In the right hands it can **speed up** the production process dramatically by letting the **artist** spend more time on **what** she wants to achieve instead of **how** she wants to achieve it.
+We call it procedural because it is a collection of simple tools designed to work flawlessly with each other and Houdini's native toolset.

 qLib is **open source software** licensed under the [New BSD license](https://github.com/qLab/qLib/blob/master/LICENCE).
 It's developed by